Language and Page Formatting Options

 /bootor root file system arrays on a complex RAID device; in such cases, you may need to use array options that are not supported by Anaconda.
 To work around this, perform the following procedure:

-Procedure 17.1.
-Advanced RAID device creation
+Procedure 18.1.
+Creating Advanced RAID Devices

-- Insert the install disk as you normally would.
+- Insert the install disk.

 - From this terminal, use